 Most new ventures start at ground zero in terms of revenue and assets.
 An entrepreneur or an entrepreneurial group has an idea for a business or non-profit and a belief in the viability of the new venture.
 From ground zero the first step is planning for operations.

 A fundamental, critical part of the new venture plans is the financial plan.
 The financial plan provides an outlook/projection of the monthly funding needs for the first two or three years of operations.
-Usually, the first months (or even years) for the new venture do not generate positive cash flow for the business.
+Usually, the first months (or even years) of the new venture do not generate positive cash flow for the business.
 Therefore, funding must be secured to pay the expenses of the organization.
 The financial plan provides the answers to the following questions:

 - How much money is needed?